Defect Intelligence

 - Dependency on manual defect identification and analysis, leading to inconsistencies, delays, and increased project risk.

-Validata has fully automated the defect prediction and analysis process, leveraging machine learning algorithms and AI techniques to predict defects in real-time and determine the ‘next best action’.
+Validata has fully automated the defect prediction and analysis process, leveraging bug tracking machine learning algorithms and AI techniques to detect and predict defects in real-time, provide AI-generated recommendations and determine the ‘next best action’.

 The AI engine, Annie, is also able to predict where defects are most likely to occur and correlate data to quickly identify and resolve them.
 By forecasting each week’s bugs, it brings efficiencies in planning and resourcing, corrects the release policy and helps your development teams fix issues faster!